 This was an aggressive target given the holiday season.
 Both sides worked expeditiously and efficiently to meet this deadline.
 Nevertheless, the deal didn’t close on December 31st.
 It had to be pushed back two weeks to finalize the purchase agreement, conduct a few last-minute customer calls, and finalize the owner transition agreements.
 But the point is, it closed, and we obtained a higher price than the buyer expected.

-Had there been any significant delays along the way, or had there been an IOI stage, or had there been any trepidation on the partners’ part on selling, this deal might not have closed.
-Many industries have shut down during the last couple of months, and when the Aethlon team is having conference calls from home these days, we are reminded that timing is everything.
+Had there been any significant delays along the way, the inclusion of an IOI stage, or any trepidation from the partners about selling, this deal might not have closed.
+When the Aethlon team looks back on those first few months of the COVID pandemic and the many industries that effectively shut down, we are reminded that timing is everything.

 Aethlon Capital is a Minneapolis-based investment bank that specializes in mergers and acquisitions and raising capital for manufacturing, technology, consumer, and transportation & logistics companies.